-This is a big coloring book that features tons of sugar skulls just waiting to be filled in with bright colors!
+This big coloring book features tons of sugar skulls just waiting to be filled in with bright colors!
 And there’s plenty of white space so kids can continue drawing fun Day of the Dead scenes.

-This Day of the Dead coloring book features some fun animals that kids will think is super cute to color in.
+This Day of the Dead coloring book features some fun animals that kids will think are super cute to color in.

-And the pages are one-sided so you can use markers and they won’t bleed through.
+And the pages are one-sided so that you can use markers, and they won’t bleed through.

 If you read the book Funny Bones: Posada and His Day of the Dead Calaveras, this is the perfect activity to go with that.

-It features images inspired by Jose Guadalupe Posada and there’s bilingual text.
-Each page resembles stained glass window and you can hang them up in your window for decorations.
+It features images inspired by Jose Guadalupe Posada, and there’s bilingual text.
+Each page resembles a stained glass window, and you can hang them up in your window for decorations.

 You could also do this as a group activity since it’s easy to remove each page.

 If you love Disney’s Coco, you know all about alebrijes.
-And this coloring books celebrates these fantastical creatures in such a fun way!
+And this coloring book celebrates these fantastical creatures in such a fun way!

 Kids can learn about Mexican culture and traditions while doing this fun coloring activity.